Watergate scandal: Trial

 Jack Caulfield thrice met with James McCord alongside the George Washington Parkway to dissuade him from cooperating with prosecutors.

-On January 6, 1973, Dean promised Liddy $30,000 annually, legal fees, and a 1975 pardon if he stayed silent; as early as January 8, Nixon discussed "God damn hush money" with Colson.
-Two days later, the trial began, with the Silbert-led prosecution arguing that McCord and Liddy were rogue agents and that Hunt and the other burglars acted on Liddy's payments.
-Hunt and the Cubans unexpectedly pled guilty.
+On January 6, 1973, Dean promised Liddy $30,000 annually, legal fees, and a 1975 pardon if he stayed silent; as early as January 8, Nixon discussed "Goddamn hush money" with Colson.
+Two days later, the trial began, the Silbert-led prosecution arguing that McCord and Liddy were rogue agents and that Hunt and the other burglars acted on Liddy's payments.
+Hunt and the Cubans unexpectedly pleaded guilty.
 Using Sturgis as a source, The New York Times Seymour Hersh—who had exposed the My Lai massacre—revealed that the burglars were receiving hush money and were pressured to plead guilty.
 Questioned by Sirica, the Cubans refused to say who sent the payments.

 The White House learned that McCord, who had expressed concerns that he or the CIA might be scapegoated, was considering cooperating with prosecutors.
 Through Ulasewicz, Dean promised McCord an eventual government job and his family's financial security.
 To calm McCord, Caulfield thrice met with him alongside the George Washington Parkway.
-McCord proposed that the trial could be dismissed if prosecutors introduced telephone conversations regarding Watergate that he had made to the Israeli and Chilean embassies — both of which were illegally wiretapped.
+McCord proposed that the trial could be dismissed if prosecutors introduced telephone conversations regarding Watergate that he had made to the Israeli and Chilean embassies—both of which were illegally wiretapped.
 (Note: Graff notes an "odd thread of Watergate" involving Chile and the ITT Corporation that may suggest "deeper connections or further, still-uncovered plots and geopolitical intrigue".)
 Dean rejected this approach.

 In the trial's only interruption, Oliver's lawyer Charles Morgan convinced Sirica and Silbert to suspend the trial to stop Baldwin from describing the conversations from Oliver's wiretap: an appeals court sealed the transcripts.
-As of 2022, these remain secret and are, according to Graff, "the last and potentially only chance to [know] whether... the burglary and wiretapping plot included a sexual motive."
+As of 2022, these remain secret and are, according to Graff, "the last and potentially only chance to [know] whether... the burglary and wiretapping plot included a sexual motive".
 In resumed testimony, administration officials denied involvement in the break-in.
 Dissatisfied with Silbert's examination, Sirica made the unusual move to interrogate the officials privately.
 On January 30, the jury found the last two defendants—Liddy and McCord—guilty on all counts, and Sirica scheduled sentencing for March 23.
 After setting bail at $100,000 each on February 2, he declared that he was "still not satisfied that all pertinent facts that might be available... have been produced before an American jury".